 Question 2.
 Did Kari enjoy his morning bath in the river?
 Give a reason for your answer.

 Answer: Yes, Kari used to enjoy his morning bath in the river.
-He would lie down on the sand and the author will rub his back with clean sand for an hour.
+He would lie down on the sand and the author would rub his back with clean sand for an hour.
 Post that, he would stay in the water for a long time.

 Question 3.
 Finding good twigs for Kari took a long time.
 Why?

 Answer: The author would climb all varieties of trees to get the most delicate twigs for Kari.
-If a twig is deformed, an elephant would not even touch it.
+If a twig was deformed, an elephant would not even touch it.
 So, finding good twigs for Kari took a long time.